“How much money do I need to retire?”

 Other important elements of retirement spending include the type of assets you are spending from (taxable vs. non-taxable vs. tax-deferred), the timing of your distributions from those assets, and the overall rate at which you withdraw from your retirement assets.

 Tracking your spending across broad categories now, using a spreadsheet, a free online service such as Mint or Personal Capital, or even a paid solution such as Quicken, is crucial for developing a realistic budget.
 And a realistic budget is a prerequisite to developing an accurate retirement projection and financial plan.

 Besides tracking the categories of your spending, it is helpful to have all income directly deposited into a managed investment account with an automatic monthly transfer into your checking account for living expenses.
 This makes savings the default destination for your income and is an easy way to live on a budget and confirm how much you are spending overall.

 Parkside Advisors offers clients a comprehensive financial planning solution that includes planning and advice centered on the following key areas: cash flow, investments, taxes, insurance, estate, retirement, and education funding.
 We look at each client’s situation on an individual basis and develop meaningful solutions that clients can implement.

 To learn more about how we can help you plan for your current financial situation and for retirement, please connect with us.
-For more personal finance insights, continue to follow our blog and follow us on Twitter, LinkedIn, and Facebook.
+For more personal finance insights, continue to follow our blog and follow us on Twitter and LinkedIn.